-The place is very accessible which can be reached by bus, car, plane, boat and even bicycle.
+The place is very accessible which can be reached by bus, car, plane, boat, and even bicycle.
 Along this island are several tourist attractions like Cheonjiyeon Waterfall, Goelmae Park, Seogwipo Harbour, Jeongbang Waterfall, Donneko, Jungman Beach, Mt Sanbang, Halla-san National Park and Mt Halla, and Hallim Park.

 Seoraksan is the most elevated mountain in the province of Gangwon in the eastern part of South Korea.
-It is located in a national park just near Sokcho City.
+It is located in Seoraksan National Park just near Sokcho City.
 Seoraksan is the third highest mountain next to Jirisan in the south and Hallasan volcano on Jeju Island.

 At the bottom of the waterfall is a small, artificial pond with 66 feet deep, and two small dams are maintaining the water at its normal level.
-If you take a closer look at the area, the waterfall is in a park like figure with a bridge and a classic pavilion.
+If you take a closer look at the area, the waterfall is in a park-like figure with a bridge and a classic pavilion.

 Dadohaehaesang National Park

 Its biodiversity is composed of 147 bird species, 1,541 plant species, 885 insect species, 11 mammal species, 154 ocean water fish species, 13 amphibious reptile species, and 11 freshwater fish species which are all housed in this park.
 To witness the highlights of Dadohaehaesang National Park, tourists should visit in the months of July and August.

 Wolchulsan National Park

 Wolchulsan National Park, situated in the province of Jeollanam-do was proclaimed as the 20th national park in the year 1988.
-The area is just very small at 21.9 square miles but very rich in resources which include 821 animal species, 79 bird species, 31 fish species, 678 insect species, 19 mammal species, 14 amphibians and 693 plant species.
+The area is just very small at 21.9 square miles but very rich in resources which include 821 animal species, 79 bird species, 31 fish species, 678 insect species, 19 mammal species, 14 amphibians, and 693 plant species.